BestTimesToVisit.com Logo

 packing

 Pack layers and waterproofs, no matter the season.
-British weather is famously unpredictable, and you can experience sunshine, rain, and wind all in one day.
-A comfortable pair of walking shoes is also essential for exploring the cobbled streets and college grounds.
+The British weather is famously unpredictable, and Cambridge can get chilly even in summer, especially by the river.
+A comfortable pair of walking shoes is essential, as you'll be doing a lot of exploring on foot (or by bike!).

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.